Aswini-J/PCA-EXP-1-SUM-ARRAY-GPU-AY-23-24/README.md

 To perform vector addition on host and device.

 ## EQUIPMENTS REQUIRED:
-Hardware – PCs with NVIDIA GPU
+Hardware – PCs with NVIDIA GPU & CUDA NVCC
-Google Colab / NVCC Compiler
+Google Colab with NVCC Compiler

 ## RELATED THEORETICAL CONCEPT: